Laparoscopic Fundoplication in Appleton, WI

 What to Expect During and After the Procedure

 The procedure involves a general anesthetic and typically an overnight hospitalization.
 Patients typically are placed on a soft or liquid diet for 7-14 days after the procedure to allow for any swelling to go down, and then the diet is slowly advanced.
 Patients are typically limited with regards to heavy lifting or strenuous activity for 4-6 weeks following the procedure.

 Potential Side Effects

 Because of the change in the shape of the stomach, the fundoplication has the potential to lead to side effects following the surgery.
 Some patients experience dysphagia, or trouble swallowing, if the wrap stays full or is created to tightly.
-Because the wrap is part of the stomach, anything that tries to go backwards will get caught up in the wrap and lead to a closing pressure, so it typically does not allow patients to belch or vomit properly following the procedure.
+Because the wrap is part of the stomach, anything that tries to go backwards will get caught up in the wrap and leads to a closing pressure, so it potentially does not allow patients to belch or vomit properly following the procedure.
 In addition, since the wrap is held together by a seam of sutures, if the stomach fills it can cause tension on the seam and lead to discomfort, or a syndrome called “gas-bloat.”

 In general, the outcomes following the procedure are excellent, and primarily based on the severity of the reflux symptoms before the surgery, and the degree of side effects experienced after the surgery.
 Most patients are off anti-reflux medications entirely following the procedure, and generally 70-80% of patients are satisfied with their results 5 years following the surgery.